Ukdav/ProjectShellScripting/README.md

 **Step 1:** On your terminal open a file backup.sh using the command *touch backup.sh*

-**Step 2:** Copy and paste the code block below into the nano page.
+**Step 2:** Copy and paste the code block below into the vim page.

 #!/bin/bash

 #Define the source directory and backup directory
-source_dir="/path/to/source_directory"
+source_dir="/home/ubuntu/testing"
-backup_dir="/path/to/backup_directory"
+backup_dir="/home/ubuntu"

 #Create a timestamp with the current date and time
 timestamp=$(date +"%Y%m%d%H%M%S")

-#Create a backup directory with the timestamp
+# Create a backup directory with the timestamp
 backup_dir_with_timestamp="$backup_dir/backup_$timestamp"

 #Create the backup directory